 Overview of Mold Types: Dangers and Protective Measures

-How Does Mold Get into the House?
+How Does Mold Enter the Home?

-What Types of Mold Fungi Are There?
+What Types of Mold Are There?

-- Black molds/dark-pigmented molds
+- Black molds (dark-pigmented molds)

 - Aspergillus (watering can mold)